mendix/docs/content/en/docs/refguide/installation/system-requirements.md

 [Mendix Studio Pro](/refguide/modeling/) 10 is supported on 64-bit versions of Windows 10 release 1809 and above; this also includes Windows 11.

-Studio Pro 10.7 and above can run in beta mode on an Apple Mac on ARM and Intel Mac running macOS Sonoma 14.0 or higher.
+Studio Pro 10.7 and above can run in a beta mode on an Apple Mac on ARM and Intel Mac running macOS Sonoma 14.0 and above.
 Studio Pro versions 10.0 and above can run on the M series Apple Silicon Mac using [Parallels 17](https://www.parallels.com/) and Windows 11.
 Earlier versions of Studio Pro can run on Apple Mac [using Parallels](/refguide/using-mendix-studio-pro-on-a-mac/).

+{{% alert color="info" %}}
-> **Note:** During the beta period for Mac, we only verify the beta version on the latest macOS version available.
-Support for older versions is not guaranteed and it is best to update macOS to the newest version when using Studio Pro.
+While Studio Pro on Mac is in [public beta](/releasenotes/beta-features/), Mendix can only verify support for the latest macOS version available.
+Support for earlier versions is not guaranteed and it is best to update macOS to the newest version when using Studio Pro.
+{{% /alert %}}

 These are the known limitations for Mac: